seevali/Bookmarks/README.md

 # Resources

-Consolidated list of Azure related resources from across the internet
+Consolidated list of Azure related resources from across the internet.
+To stay current with recent updates and upcoming changes, also check the [Watchlist](.\Watchlist.md)

 ## Architectural Guidance
 * [Cloud Design Patterns: Prescriptive Architecture Guidance for Cloud Applications](https://msdn.microsoft.com/library/dn568099.aspx) - via the Patterns and Practices team